MideGiwa/hngx-backend/stage2/DOCUMENTATION.md

 ### Step 2: Install the dependencies

-The clone repository contains package.json file.
+The clone repository contains a package.json file.
 Run the following command to install the packages

 ```
   npm install